jonvegards/bragging/commands.md

    Remove file from history, useful when you add files larger than 100MB by accident.
 >> git config --list --show-origin
    Show where config-files for git are saved.
+>> git diff --cached
+   Diff files between the ones that are staged and the one you edit.
 ```

 ## Abel